 Getting here is easy, handy & comfy by train, on the so called AVE, High Speed Line, with departure times approx every 40 minutes from Madrid Atocha Train Station.
 The journey takes only 34 minutes and it costs 10 € /journey.
 The journey is operated by RENFE and the distance covered is around 75 kms.

 Mosslems, Jews & Christians

-Strolling around in Toledo seems like reading a book of history.
+Strolling around in Toledo, the City of the Three Cultures, seems like reading a book of history.
 You will be stepping on Roman ruins, Mosslim architecture or passing by Jewish Synagogues in 10 meters distance.

 To me, one of the most interesting places to visit in Toledo is the Jewish Quarter.

 Sefarad (Western Jerusalem) was the name the Jews gave to Spain, being Toledo the capital city.
 For more details of the Jewish history in Spain, click here.

 There are some written evidence that the Jews arrived in the Peninsule during the Roman occupation, around 4th C, but the accurate date of arrival is unknown.